Bel-Air (film)

 Bel-Air is a 2019 short fan film written and directed by Morgan Cooper, based on the 1990s sitcom The Fresh Prince of Bel-Air.
 The film serves as a mock trailer for a darker, more dramatic re-imagining of the sitcom.
 It was uploaded on YouTube on March 10, 2019.

 In August 2020, it was announced that it was being developed into a full television show, with Cooper and original series star Will Smith as executive producers.
 The series had reportedly been in the works for over a year since Cooper posted his Bel-Air trailer on YouTube, with Netflix, NBC's Peacock, and HBO Max all bidding for the series.
 On September 8, 2020, it was picked up by Peacock, which gave Bel-Air a two-season order.

 Plot

 After being involved in a gang fight during a street basketball game, Will Smith is sent by his mother out of the rough streets of Philadelphia to live with his uncle and aunt in the affluent neighborhood of Bel Air, Los Angeles, in the hopes of straightening out his life.

-The film is supposed to take place in 2019.
-The trailer is heavily influenced by modern-day popular culture, according to Cooper in an interview.